MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-motion-controllers-in-directx.md

 |Radius | Distance to surface of the skin at the joint position.
 Useful for tuning direct interactions or visualizations that rely on finger width. |
 |Accuracy | Provides a hint on how confident the system feels about this joint's information. |

 You can access the hand skeleton data through a function on the SpatialInteractionSourceState.
 The function is called [TryGetHandPose](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionsourcestate.trygethandpose#Windows_UI_Input_Spatial_SpatialInteractionSourceState_TryGetHandPose), and it returns an object called [HandPose](https://docs.microsoft.com/en-us/uwp/api/windows.perception.people.handpose).
 If the source does not support articulated hands, then this function will return null.
 Once you have a HandPose, you can get current joint data by calling [TryGetJoint](https://docs.microsoft.com/en-us/uwp/api/windows.perception.people.handpose.trygetjoint#Windows_Perception_People_HandPose_TryGetJoint_Windows_Perception_Spatial_SpatialCoordinateSystem_Windows_Perception_People_HandJointKind_Windows_Perception_People_JointPose__), with the name of the joint you are interested in.
 The data is returned as a [JointPose](https://docs.microsoft.com/en-us/uwp/api/windows.perception.people.jointpose) structure.
-The following code gets the position of the index finger tip:
+The following code gets the position of the index finger tip.
+The varaible *currentState* represents an instance of [SpatialInteractionSourceState](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionsourcestate).

 ```cpp
 using namespace winrt::Windows::Perception::People;